omrahulpandey/extract-voter-list/README.md

 In case the structure of the pdf is changed, the may not produce desired result and may require modifications.

 The script contains codes that are tuned to recognise Devnagiri + Numerical characters/words.
 In case your desired language is different tune-in the code accordingly.

+* Download and install all the required libraries including -
+- tesseract-ocr-w64-setup
+- poppler for windows
+- Devanagari.traineddata